Bhargava-Shankar/creating-a-backdoor-with-SET/README.md

-# EX 7 Creating a Backdoor with SET
+# EX : 7 Creating a backdoor with Social Engineering Toolkit
-creating a backdoor with SET - Ethical Hacking Techniques course

 # AIM:
 To Create a backdoor with Social Engineering Toolkit (SET)